chrisism/plugin.program.RetroarchLauncher/README.md

 is rooted.
 When running on a non-rooted Android box the best option is to open up Retroarch and configure paths for the cores and infos that are actually accessible.
 Don't forget to update/download the cores and info file after changing the paths.

+### Kodi forum thread ###

+More information and discussion about AKL can be found in the [Advanced Kodi Launcher thread] in the Kodi forum.

+[Advanced Kodi Launcher thread]: https://forum.kodi.tv/showthread.php?tid=366351

+### Documentation ###

+Read more about AKL on the main plugin's [ReadMe](https://github.com/chrisism/plugin.program.akl/blob/master/README.md) page.